 The manga.
 Most of the main cast survives, the curse is stopped mid-year, Akazawa recovers from her paranoia and Kazami apparently forgives Teshigawara for trying to kill him...
-But Kouichi had to kill his own aunt, Reiko is forgotten by most and will probably be forgotten by him either and the curse was only stopped for this year.
+But Kouichi had to kill his own aunt and will likely forget about her along with everyone else.
+To top it off, the curse was only stopped for this year.

 The anime has a similar ending, except worse since Akazawa and Kazami both die at the mansion.
 The ending of the original novel is on par with this, as Akazawa breaks her neck when she falls from a veranda.